 - Decision — They read your top 5 organic soaps for dry skin article and decide to buy a bar.

 Watch this video about content marketing, and you'll see how inbound attempts to educate the buyer, it doesn't try to sell a service you know nothing about.

 Creating and distributing content tailored to the needs of your clients is very effective for niche products.
 Buyers can be engaged and educated of all the benefits to them — in a personal way.

 Inbound marketing takes potential customers by the hand and acts as a guide.
 Tantalise customers by providing engaging information that answers their questions without screaming a sales pitch in their face.
 Effective inbound marketing tactics include the following:

 - Expert guides

 Inbound marketing is a journey of discovery.
-The main goal is to build awareness and benefits of your business, reaching active buyers and building your brand authority.
+The main goal is to build awareness and show the benefits of your product subtly, building trust and brand authority.

 Making a Choice

 Both inbound and outbound marketing strategies have their own merits.
 To consider which is most effective for your business, you must ask yourself what your objectives are.